toolness/learning-issue-migrator/README.md

 Running `node migrate-issue.js` will migrate an individual issue from the source repo to the destination repo.

+Running `node migrate-non-platform-issues.js` will migrate all non-platform issues that haven't yet been migrated.
+Make sure you re-run `node cache-issues.js` after this to properly mark migrated issues in the cache.

 <!-- Links -->

   [migration]: https://github.com/mozilla/teach.webmaker.org/issues/807